Beef, Pork and Lamb joints from different supermarkets

 It’s no secret that the price of meat has skyrocketed.
 Whether it’s beef, lamb, chicken, or turkey, expect to shell out almost double what you would’ve done last year for a smaller cut.
 In updating our article on whether you could do a BBQ for four people for under a tenner, I found myself wincing every time I saw the price of the burgers change from £2-3 to £4-£6.

-It’s these price hikes that might be putting you off buying your roasting meat for your Easter lunch.
+It’s these price hikes that might be putting you off buying your roasting meat for your Sunday lunch.
 I’d like to point out that, for certain items, buying directly from your local red meat farmer is cheaper than going to the supermarket; if you don’t know where that is, Produce and Provide‘s clever map can tell you.

 Cheapest supermarket for buying a leg of lamb